bkeys818/bkeys818/README.md

 This NPM packages converts Shopify [section schemas](https://shopify.dev/themes/architecture/sections/section-schema) and [settings schemas](https://shopify.dev/themes/architecture/config/settings-schema-json) into [JSON schemas](https://json-schema.org), allowing you to check Shopify [templates](https://shopify.dev/themes/architecture/templates) and [settings](https://shopify.dev/themes/architecture/config/settings-data-json) as you edit them.

-#### [Campus Map](https://github.com/bkeys818/campus-map) - A map for any campus.

-This is an open-source app I'm working on in my free time.
-It works as a sort of template app.
-It fetches the data for a specific school from its [data repository](https://github.com/bkeys818/campus-map-data), then turns that data into a map app for that college.

 ## Connect with me:

 📫 You can reach me at **bkeys818@gmail.com**.